Apr 9 / York College of Applied Studies

 Ontario Student Assistance Program (OSAP)

-• Grants are based on financial need — many students receive a significant portion as non-repayable grants
+→ Grants are based on financial need — many students receive significant non-repayable portions

-• Loan repayment doesn't begin until six months after you finish your program
+→ Loan repayment doesn't begin until 6 months after program completion

 Apply online at Ontario.ca/OSAP.
-You'll need your Social Insurance Number, income information, and details about your program.
-Apply as early as possible — processing takes several weeks.
+You'll need your Social Insurance Number, income information, and program details.
+Apply early — processing takes several weeks.

 Canada Training Credit (CTC)

-The Canada Training Credit is a federal refundable tax credit designed to help working Canadians offset the cost of career training.
+A federal refundable tax credit to help working Canadians offset career training costs.

-• You claim the credit when you file your taxes for the year you paid eligible tuition
+→ Claim when filing taxes for the year you paid eligible tuition

-• The credit covers up to half of your eligible tuition and fees, up to your available balance
+→ Covers up to half of eligible tuition and fees, up to your available balance

-• Have working income of at least $10,000 in the prior year
+You must file an income tax return, have working income of at least $10,000 in the prior year, and net income below approximately $155,000.

-When you file your annual tax return, use the tuition receipt from your training institution to claim your available Canada Training Credit.
-Your notice of assessment from the CRA will show your current balance.
+Use the tuition receipt from your training institution when filing your annual tax return.
+Your CRA notice of assessment shows your current balance.

 Employer-Sponsored Training

-• You identify a training program relevant to your current role or career advancement
+→ Identify a program relevant to your current role or career advancement

-• Highlight specific skills you'll gain and how they apply to your current responsibilities
+→ Highlight specific skills you'll gain and how they apply

-• Provide a clear breakdown of costs and time commitment
+→ Provide a clear breakdown of cost and time commitment

 Payment Plans

-If you don't qualify for government funding or prefer to self-pay, most career colleges offer flexible payment plans that let you spread the cost over several months.
+For students who don't qualify for government funding or prefer self-pay, most career colleges offer flexible monthly payment plans.

-• A small initial payment to get started immediately
+→ A small initial payment to start immediately

-Payment plans are often the fastest way to get started — you can begin your program immediately after your first payment without waiting for government funding approval.
+: You can begin your program immediately after your first payment — no waiting for government funding approval (which takes 2–3 months).

-There's no rule that says you can only use one source.
-Many students successfully combine two or more of these options to make training affordable.
+There's no rule limiting you to one source.
+Many students combine two or more to make training fully accessible.

-First Nations, Inuit, and Métis students may be eligible for education funding through their band, tribal council, or Indigenous organization.
-Contact your community's education department for details on available support.
+Indigenous Education Funding — First Nations, Inuit, and Métis students may access education funding through their band, tribal council, or Indigenous organization.
+Contact your community's education department.

 WSIB (Workplace Safety and Insurance Board)

-If you were injured on the job, WSIB may fund retraining for a new career.
-Speak with your WSIB case manager about your options.
+— If you were injured on the job, WSIB may fund full retraining for a new career.
+Speak with your WSIB case manager.

 Ontario Works and ODSP